NLnetLabs/unbound-manual/source/topics/privacy/aggressive-nsec.rst

 cached.
 These negative answers are an acknowledgement from the name server that a name does not exist (an answer with the response code set to NXDOMAIN) or that the type in the query does not exist for the name in the query.
-The latter is known as an answer with the NODATA pseudo response code, as specified in section 1 of :RFC:`2308`.
+The latter is known as an answer with the NODATA pseudo response code, as specified in :rfc:`2308#section-1`.

 .. index:: NSEC records